rdlauer/articles/blues/geofencing/geofencing.md

 	lcd = I2cLcd(i2c, lcd_i2c_addr, 2, 16)
 	lcd.clear()

-Next we'll want to setup our Notecard.
+Next we'll want to set up our Notecard.
 The note-python library comes with a handy `OpenI2C` method that does the dirty work for us:

 	card = notecard.OpenI2C(i2c, 0, 0, debug=True)
 	print("Successfully Connected to Notecard!")